GameAutomators/eBook-Source/Introduction/1-image.md

 ### Games which can be solved using ADB tool

- An Android game Stick Hero and Find the difference can be solved using this ADB tool because the game is not time bounded and we just need to simulate virtual touch to play these game.
+The Android games Stick Hero and Find the difference can be solved using this ADB tool because the game is not time bounded and virtual touch is good enough to to play these games.